astropy/astropy-workshop/00-Install_and_Setup/README.md

 not run the `python -m ipykernel install --user` command, then run it as instructed above.

+*You can also use the more recent interface to jupyter Jupyter Lab - this is generally recommended and the only change to do this is to give the command as `jupyter lab` instead of `jupyter notebook`, but it is on some level personal preference - either may work.
+You can also use an IDE or VS Code and its integrated notebook feature if you prefer, although you will need to be sure it is using the environment you have just installed, and the workshop staff may or may not be able to help with that if you don't follow the above instructions.*

 ## Alternate Installation Methods

 Although we recommend Miniforge, you can use `pip install -r requirements.txt`